Recently added item(s)

 You have no items in your basket.

-We will also ensure that our products meet the requirements for Europe through CE, carrying both marks wherever relevant.
-This will enable our products to be sold within Northern Ireland in compliance with UK Government guidance (see https://www.gov.uk/guidance/using-the-ukni-marking).
+We will also ensure that our products also meet the requirements for Europe through CE certification and marking, which will enable our products to be sold within Northern Ireland in compliance with UK Government guidance.
+Wherever relevant we aim to ensure products will carry both UKCA and CE marks.
+For guidance on the new legislation see https://www.gov.uk/guidance/using-the-ukni-marking.

 We are currently well underway with the transition, working closely with UK and European approval bodies to ensure all deadlines are met.